-To see how this strategy arises, consider B in (99) the datatype of interest (archived in some parametric container of type G, eg. S GS binary trees of Bs).
+To see how this strategy arises, consider B in (97) the datatype of interest (archived in some parametric container of type G, eg. binary trees of Bs).
 Let A be the natural numbers and S be simple.
-Since relators preserve simplicity, GS will be simple too, as depicted aside.
-The meaning of this diagram is that of declaring a generic function (say rmap) which, giving S simple, yields GS also simple.
-So rmap has type in the same way the fmap function of Haskell class Functor has type
+Since relators preserve simplicity, G S will be simple too, as depicted aside.
+The meaning of this diagram is that of declaring a generic function (say rmap) which, giving S simple, yields G S also simple.
+So rmap has type